Keanu’s lawyer is caught between the devil and the deep blue sea…

 There’s much written on how his character develops after these scenes.
 These detail how his more innocent white suits are slowly replaced by darker suits as his character becomes more and more involved with Milton and his company.
 This plot technique seemed reminiscent of Nina’s change of character in Black Swan (2010) as seen HERE.

-Also like Nina who takes illicit drugs, Lomax starts to smoke, both these habits not seen in their character in earlier scenes.
-Reeves was convincing in both sides to his character and his rapport with Theron and Pacino was always evident.
+Also like Nina who takes illicit drugs, Lomax starts to smoke, both these habits are not seen in their character in earlier scenes.
+Reeves was convincing in both sides of his character and his rapport with Theron and Pacino was always evident.

 Al Pacino lets us into his true character’s identity slowly, with it playing out like a severe mental health problem.
 He started with little acceptable quirks to full-blown madness.
 This was seen as he builds Milton up from a charismatic and charming boss to then adding odd behaviours here and there.